13 Best Eddie Vedder Ukulele Songs With Chords

 Chords in this song: C, E, Am, Am7, Am9, Fsus2, C5, B7sus2, B7, G7sus4, Gmadd4, G7

-“Without You” will probably be a beloved song of many people because it has a colorful progression in vocals with melody.
+“Without You” will probably be a beloved tune of many people because it has a colorful progression in vocals with melody.

 Ukulele Tab: Ultimate-Guitar